kitnil/awesome/README.md

 - [tabToWindow](https://github.com/acarabott/tabToWindow) - Chrome extension to move the current tab to a new window using the command API
 - [njt](https://github.com/kachkaev/njt) - njt (npm jump to): a quick navigation tool for npm packages
 - [backport](https://github.com/sqren/backport) - A simple CLI tool that automates the process of backporting commits on a GitHub repo
-- [gauzy](https://github.com/ever-co/gauzy) - Gauzy™ - Open-Source Business Management Platform (ERP/CRM/HRM)
+- [ever-gauzy](https://github.com/ever-co/ever-gauzy) - Ever® Gauzy™ - Open-Source Business Management Platform (ERP/CRM/HRM)
 - [linux-window-session-manager](https://github.com/johannesjo/linux-window-session-manager) - A tool to store and reload open windows and window positions for x11 desktops like unity and gnome.
 - [isolate](https://github.com/seenaburns/isolate) - Lightweight image browser
 - [fake-filler-extension](https://github.com/FakeFiller/fake-filler-extension) - A browser extension for Chrome, Edge and Firefox that fills dummy text in all input fields in a page.